deckool/heroku-hs/README.md

 working with git API, refs and SHA's, now with webhooks

 ![alt text](london.jpg "Logo Title Text 1")

-That's some text with a footnote for discount.[^1]

 The whole page is written in Markdown, parsed by Discount in Html.
 The syntax is really on hand, in 3 days you get used to it.
 Use it.
 Like in Just do it